holy-shit/play2-openshift-for-hipsters/README.md

     playshift-mode

 It will export all environment variables and so on.
+You can change into $OPENSHIFT_DATA_DIR by typing 'odd' now.
 It is useful if you hack production environment without modifying control scripts.

 Why you have to type this 'playshift-mode' instead of using .bash_profile directly and typing nothing?
 Because .bash_profile is sourced in before other scripts that overwrite PATH settings in .bash_profile.
 I think it's a bug, but this ticket closed as "not a bug": https://bugzilla.redhat.com/show_bug.cgi?id=916434